t1m9mofficial/corplabs/README.md

 - Becaue the business logic was to not let purchase happen until it is different color, same year, make, model is okay.

 ## Comments
-1. I left out the *sort* part because to me it's better to implement sort from the from-end.
+1. I left out the *sort* part because to me it's better to implement sort from the front-end.